 The extra advantage that American Bresse offer is the magical marbling gene - the genetic ability to marble fat into and around the muscles and throughout the body instead of just creating giant fat pads inside the carcass.
 This, plus the intense flavor of the meat and broth is what turns the American Bresse chicken into the poultry version of black angus beef.
 Finishing takes full advantage of the scope of ABC genetics.
 Is that important to you?

-Once one cooks and serves a finished American Bresse Chicken, it is highly likely that one will soon want to enjoy another finished ABC.
+Once one cooks and serves a finished American Bresse Chicken, it is highly likely that one will soon want to enjoy another finished American Bresse.

 Grand Finale Finish Feed is a dry mix that reconstitutes into an excellent finishing porridge.
 Learn more at the link!

 The short answer is YES, due to the unique fat-marbling genes.
-The Bresse breed, including American Bresse, possess a gene or genes and modifying factors that direct fat deposition beyond the usual fat pads at the neck and the rump, and into the muscles.
+The Bresse breed, including American Bresse, possess a gene or genes and modifying factors that direct fat deposition beyond the usual fat pads at the neck and the rump, and into and around the muscle groups.

 The point of finishing is to supply enough nutrition and fat intake so that fat deposition occurs within the muscle fibers of the chicken.
 That is, a well-finished ABC will have the usual fat pads, and also will have additional ribbons of fat in and around the muscles.

-The extra fat enhances the flavor, contributes to moisture and succulence, and may even improve the health benefits of the American Bresse chicken.
+The extra fat enhances the flavor, moisture and juiciness, and may even improve the health benefits of the American Bresse chicken.

 That's a fair question and one which I cannot fully answer.
 But I can share with you my experiences.
 Any chicken that dines on finishing rations will end up with enhanced nutrition, a bit more muscle mass, and thicker fat stores.
 This should improve the meat and flavor, even if the chicken in question does not specifically carry fat-marbling genes.